yujunz/gitlab.com-runbooks/troubleshooting/sentry-is-down.md

    Start the service if it is down.

+1. Check the status of the Sentry queues:

+    ```
+    SENTRY_CONF=/etc/sentry /usr/share/nginx/sentry/bin/sentry queues list
+    ```

+1. If the queues are quite large, you may need to purge them so that recent events will be logged:

+    ```
+    SENTRY_CONF=/etc/sentry /usr/share/nginx/sentry/bin/sentry queues purge
+    ```

+    See the [Sentry documentation on monitoring](https://docs.sentry.io/server/monitoring/) for more details.

 ## Details about Sentry installation

 Sentry is comprised of three different processes managed by supervisor: